Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/BackupUtils/index.rst

 .. only:: html

-    A :abbr:`CLI (Command Line Interface)` utility written in Python 3 to backup files on GNU/Linux.
+    A |CLI| utility to backup files on GNU/Linux.

 .. include:: ../0-common/system-executable-hint.restructuredtext